U.S. expands case against ex-Goldman director Gupta

 While the revised indictment does not accuse Gupta of directly profiting from suspect trades, its adds details about his financial relationship with Rajaratnam, including a stake in four Galleon funds.

-Gupta was previously accused of tipping Rajaratnam about Goldman's activities during the 2008 financial crisis, including an investment from Warren Buffett's Berkshire Hathaway Inc, leading to profitable trades for Rajaratnam in September and October of that year.
+Gupta was previously accused of tipping Rajaratnam about Goldman's activities during the 2008 financial crisis, including an investment from Warren Buffett's Berkshire Hathaway Inc (BRKa.N) (BRKb.N), leading to profitable trades for Rajaratnam in September and October of that year.
+[ID:nN1E79P0JN]

 The new charges include an allegation that Rajaratnam bought at least 350,000 Goldman shares on March 12, 2007, soon after the audit committee of Goldman's board, including Gupta, discussed the better-than-expected quarterly results that the bank would release the next day.

 Gupta was global head of McKinsey for nine years until he retired in 2007.
 He joined Goldman's board in 2006 and left in May 2010, seven months after Rajaratnam's arrest.
-He was also a director at P&G and American Airlines Corp.
+He was also a director at P&G and American Airlines Corp (AAMRQ.PK).

 Both indictments charge Gupta with five counts of securities fraud and one count of conspiracy.
 Gupta was released on $10 million bail following his arrest.
 U.S. District Judge Jed Rakoff presides over the case.